JieGroup/GenAI/docs/source/introduction/index.md

 module load cuda
 ```

-### Skill Sets
+### Additional Resources

-Here are resources to help you develop skills for conducting advanced R&D. While Python and PyTorch are required, familiarity with other technologies listed will greatly enhance your learning experience and capability to handle advanced topics.
+Here are free resources to help you develop skills for conducting advanced R&D. While Python and PyTorch are required, familiarity with other technologies listed will greatly enhance your learning experience and capability to address practical challenges.

 #### Learn Python

 Python is a fundamental skill for anyone working in data science and AI.
 Here are some great resources to get started or to sharpen your Python skills:

 -   [Python Official Tutorial](https://docs.python.org/3/tutorial/index.html) - Ideal for beginners.
--   [Real Python](https://realpython.com) - Offers in-depth tutorials and explanations on various Python topics.
+-   [Real Python](https://realpython.com) - In-depth tutorials and explanations on various Python topics.
--   [Automate the Boring Stuff with Python](https://automatetheboringstuff.com) - A practical and fun approach to learning Python.
+-   [Automate the Boring Stuff with Python](https://automatetheboringstuff.com) - Fun approach to learning Python.

 #### Learn Pytorch